sandeep4055/Terraform-AWS-Inftra/README.md

 # Terraform-AWS-Inftra
-This Repo has the multiple aws infra-structure as code
+This Repo has the multiple aws infrastructure as code